janluke/cloup/docs/pages/installation.rst

-- Cloup doesn't force you to use a specific version of Click; it only specifies a range of supported versions; that's an enough reason to add Click to you dependencies: to have control on its version as well.
+- Cloup doesn't force you to use a specific version of Click; it only specifies a range of supported versions; that's an enough reason to add Click to your dependencies: to have control on its version as well.